drstrupf/multiple-sclerosis-disability-progression/README.md

 ![Annotated follow-up with all event types](images/example_follow_up.png?raw=true "Annotated follow-up with all event types")
 <sup>**Figure 1** Example of a follow-up annotated with our code.
 Symmetric annotation mode (accrual and improvement), minimal required EDSS increase/decrease + 1, events confirmed at the next assessment, RAW window 30 days pre-/post-relapse, undefined worsening possible at all assessments, no minimal distance requirement, no event merging.</sup>

 Version **3.0.0** supports relapses, improvement, and multiple event annotation.
-In addition, it contains a few minor bug fixes, and the implementation was fully refacored, so this version should be used for any further analyses.
+In addition, it contains a few minor bug fixes, and the implementation was fully refacored, so this version should be used for all further analyses.

 ## How to use the resources in this repository